The Day I Became a God

 The Day I Became a God (神様になった日, Kami-sama ni Natta Hi) is a Japanese anime television series produced by P.A.
 Works and Aniplex and directed by Yoshiyuki Asai.
 It aired from October to December 2020.
 The story was originally conceived by Jun Maeda, who also wrote the screenplay, with original character design by Na-Ga.
 Both Maeda and Na-Ga are from the visual novel brand Key, and The Day I Became a God is the third original anime series created by Key following Angel Beats! in 2010 and Charlotte in 2015.

 Plot

-While preparing for the upcoming graduation exams in the final year of high school, Yōta Narukami meets a mysterious young girl named Hina Sato, who claims she is a god named Odin.
-She tells Yōta that the world will end in 30 days, but he remains skeptical despite her making numerous correct predictions.
-The story revolves around Hina assisting Yōta as he helps people around town while she adjusts to her new life.
+While preparing for the upcoming graduation exams in the final year of high school, Yota Narukami meets a mysterious young girl named Hina Sato, who claims she is a god named Odin.
+She tells Yota that the world will end in 30 days, but he remains skeptical despite her making numerous correct predictions.
+The story revolves around Hina assisting Yota as he helps people around town while she adjusts to her new life.
 As he spends more time with her, he begins to uncover more secrets about her life and how she became a "god".